-We estimated that freshwater productivity for the 2012 brood year was 103 smolts per redd (95% CI: 85-125) in the Mainstem and 37 smolts per redd (95% CI: 25-56) in the Middle Fork.
-The estimated number of smolts produced per redd declined with increasing redd abundance for both the Mainstem and Middle Fork populations (Figures 16 and 17).
+We estimated that freshwater productivity for the 2013 brood year was 108 smolts per redd (95% CI: 92-129) in the Mainstem and 55 smolts per redd (95% CI: 49-63) in the Middle Fork.
+The estimated number of smolts produced per redd declined with increasing redd abundance for both the Mainstem and Middle Fork populations (Figures 18 and 19).

-Figure 16.
-Estimated yearling spring Chinook salmon smolts produced per redd for brood years 2002 through 2012 for the Mainstem John Day population.
+Figure 18.
+Estimated yearling spring Chinook salmon smolts produced per redd for brood years 2002 through 2013 for the Mainstern population.
 Error bars are 95% Confidence Intervals.

-Figure 17.
-Estimated yearling spring Chinook salmon smolts produced per redd for brood years 2002 through 2012 for the Middle Fork John Day population.
+Figure 19.
+Estimated yearling spring Chinook salmon smolts produced per redd for brood years 2002 through 2013 for the Middle Fork population.
 Error bars are 95% Confidence Intervals.

-Stock-recruitment analysis for the Mainstem population suggests a replacement level (unexploited equilibrium) of 350 redds.
-Maximum sustained production for the Mainstem population occurs at 230 redds (Figure 18a).
-The Middle Fork population appears to have a replacement level of 250 redds and maximum sustained production for the Middle Fork is achieved at 243 redds (Figure 18c).
-Replacement level for the North Fork population is 560 redds.
-Unlike the Mainstem and Middle Fork populations, maximum sustained production for the North Fork population is currently estimated to occur at an escapement of 730 redds, which is greater than the replacement level for this population (Figure 18e).
+Stock-recruitment analysis for the Mainstem population suggests a replacement level (unexploited equilibrium) of 430 redds (Figure 20a).
+The Middle Fork population appears to have a replacement level of 250 redds (Figure 20c).
+Replacement level for the North Fork population is 626 redds (Figure 20e).

 Plots of residuals from the stock-recruitment regressions suggest an upward trend for the Mainstem population.
-Four of the first five brood years for the Mainstem had negative residuals.
-Conversely, the most recent five brood years had positive residuals (Figure 18b).
-Residuals for the Middle Fork (Figure 18d) and North Fork (Figure 18f) do not appear to share this pattern.
-Residuals for both of these populations appear symmetrically distributed about zero, with no discernible trend over time.
+The first five brood years for the Mainstem had negative residuals.
+Conversely, four of the most recent six brood years had positive residuals (Figure 20b).
+Residuals for the Middle Fork (Figure 20d) and North Fork (Figure 20f) do not appear to share this pattern; residuals for both of these populations appear symmetrically distributed about zero, with no discernible trend through the available monitoring period.

-Figure 18.
-Comparison of Ricker stock-recruitment curves for 2000 through 2009 brood years and associated residual versus brood year plots for Chinook spawning populations in the Mainstem (a and b), Middle Fork (c and d), and North Fork (e and f) of the John Day River.
+Figure 20.
+Comparison of Ricker stock-recruitment curves for 2000 through 2010 brood years and associated residual versus brood year plots for Chinook spawning populations in the Mainstem (a and b), Middle Fork (c and d), and North Fork (e and f) of the John Day River.
 Diagonal lines in panels a, c, and e are 1:1 replacement lines.
 Dashed lines in panels b, d, and f are linear regression lines fit to the residuals to illustrate trends over time.